DanielJClimb/GA_maze/README.md

-# GA_maze
+# Genetic algorithms
-Aim of this project is to find exit from the maze in 30 moves.
-To solve this problem, I used Genetic Algorithm with help of python package Pygad.
-At the beginnig, I declare list with location of walls.
-Next, I create two variables containg location of start and exit.
-After that, I set all necessary hiperparameters for genetic algorithm.
-Rest is done by Pygad.
+This repository contains two folders: maze and metal_alloys.
+Maze conatins scirpt , which uses python package Pygad to find exit from maze.
+Scipt is given locations of wall, start and exit.
+Metal_alloys contains scirpt, which is used to find proportions of six metals to create alloys with highest endurance.